zhdk123456/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

     match exactly the columns referenced in the corresponding ``GROUPING SETS``, ``ROLLUP`` or ``CUBE``.

-    To compute the resulting bit set for a particular row, bits are assigned to the argument columns with the rightmost column being the most significant bit.
+    To compute the resulting bit set for a particular row, bits are assigned to the argument columns with the rightmost column being the least significant bit.
 For a given grouping, a bit is set to 0 if the corresponding column is included in the grouping and to 1 otherwise.
 For example, consider the query below::